goblindegook/goblindegook.com/content/page/talks.md

 - Expert Talks (April 10, 2018 · Lisbon, Portugal)

 ## More My Type: React Applications in TypeScript

+An overview of the benefits of using typed languages when working with React and React Native, with examples in TypeScript, including setup using Webpack and tsc, a comparison with standard PropTypes and Flow, common caveats, and strategies for converting your existing applications.

 - Pixels Camp (September 30, 2017 · Lisbon, Portugal)
 - change.log (July 26, 2017 · Lisbon, Portugal)